Type text, add images, blackout confidential details, add comments, highlights and more.

 Get your paperwork completed.
 Send the sample to other people via email, generate a link for faster document sharing, export the sample to the cloud, or save it on your device in the current version or with Audit Trail added.

-What is the 62 modifier for co surgery?
+What is the CPT modifier for a co-surgeon?

-Current Procedural Terminology (CPT) - modifier 62 describes when two surgeons of same or different specialties work together as primary surgeons performing distinct part(s) of a surgical procedure.
+Definitions.
+Current Procedural Terminology (CPT) - modifier 62 describes when two surgeons of the same or different specialties work together as primary surgeons performing distinct part(s) of a surgical procedure.

 Related Searches